-Marcie, who lives in the south of England, said another huge challenge Meghan may face is that even though the U.K. and U.S. have a common language, the two countries are actually quite different.
+Marcie, who lives in the south of England, said another huge challenge an American marrying a Brit may face is that even though the U.K. and U.S. have a common language, the two countries are actually quite different.
 “You end up being shocked almost daily by how dissimilar they are.
 This can be challenging in a relationship, and we can argue about weather, differences in national attitudes, politics, history."
 The list goes on, it seems.

 Despite the differences, Marcie denied the typical stereotype portrayal of British men is true.
 “Yes, it might take a while to get to know them, but once you do, I find that many will share their feelings or get all mushy when talking about their kids,” she said.
 “I haven’t met many British men like Hugh Grant, who are often portrayed in the films as being ‘clumsy’ or ‘bumbling.'
 The ones I’ve met are quite open and honest."

-As for advice for Meghan, she believes she will go through a period of culture shock.
+As for advice for Meghan on marrying a British man, she believes she will go through a period of culture shock.